 How to be a Machine Learning expert?

-Engineering Graduates, Software & IT Professionals, Data Professionals with minimum 1-year experience or a degree in Mathematics or Statistics are relevant for these jobs.
-Professionals with decent knowledge and understanding of Machine Learning may apply for the jobs or can take up a course in ML, that will familiarize you with algorithms, R/ Python, probability, statistics, basics in data science and ML. upGrad in collaboration with IIIT-B offers PG Diploma & Masters in ML which will help professionals to work as Business Analyst, Product Analyst, Machine Learning Engineer or Data Scientist.
+Engineering Graduates, Software & IT Professionals, Data Professionals with a minimum of 1-year experience or a degree in Mathematics or Statistics are relevant for these jobs.
+Professionals with decent knowledge and understanding of Machine Learning may apply for the jobs or can take up a course in ML, that will familiarize you with algorithms, R/ Python, probability, statistics, basics in data science and ML. upGrad in collaboration with IIIT-B & LJMU offers Executive PG Program in Machine Learning & AI from IIIT-B and Master of Science in Machine Learning & AI from LJMU which will help professionals to work as Business Analyst, Product Analyst, Machine Learning Engineer or Data Scientist.

 Companies Hiring Machine Learning Experts in India – (6700 Jobs on Naukri / 6100 Jobs on Linkedin)